Impact

 Cat’s are Living for Themselves

-Cats are basically living for themselves in a Christian context.
-They’ve rejected other “ways” of life and have chosen Christianity as the best way to live for themselves.
+Cat Christians are basically living for themselves in a Christian context.
+They have rejected other “ways” of life and have chosen Christianity as the best way to live for themselves.
 Therefore, Life is still all about them.

 What Does God Get?

-As a result, they realize that life is for God, it is not for us.
+As a result, they realize that life is for God, not us.
 They see the joy God had in Genesis 1 while He was creating!

 A Prayer of Repentance